pydata/xarray/doc/user-guide/terminology.rst

             combined_ds

     lazy
-Instead of doing
-        calculations right away, xarray lets you plan what calculations you want to do, like finding the average temperature in a dataset.This planning is called "lazy evaluation."
+        Lazily-evaluated operations do not load data into memory until necessary.Instead of doing calculations right away, xarray lets you plan what calculations you want to do, like finding the average temperature in a dataset.This planning is called "lazy evaluation."
 Later, when you're ready to see the final result, you tell xarray, "Okay, go ahead and do those calculations now!"
         That's when xarray starts working through the steps you planned and gives you the answer you wanted.This